d3-hal-eagar/cypress-refference/src/cypress/reports/README.md

-placeholder file, reports of test runs will be stored here junit xml and/or json TBD
+reports of test runs will be stored here junit xml format unless otherwise specified (see cypress.json) each spec (aka .feature) file will produce a report file